aquamanine3236/DropoutDetector/README.md

-# DropoutDetection: A website which detect the probability of drop out students
+# DropoutDetection: A website which detects the probability of dropping out of student